pharo-open-documentation/pharo-wiki/General/ExportFormats.md

 Tonel ([https://github.com/pharo-vcs/tonel](https://github.com/pharo-vcs/tonel)) is an export format introduced in Pharo 6.1.

-It creates one file by class or extented class and works well on windows (compared to file tree).
+It creates one file by class or extended class and works well on windows (compared to file tree).

 ### Tonel Pros and Cons